chiendo97/ASRock_Z390_Phantom_ITX_OpenCore_Hackintosh/README.md

 ## What work and what doesn't

 ### Works:
-- IGPU: you can switch to branch `igpu` to use IGPU
+- IGPU: `master` branch uses IGPU as headless. you can switch to branch `igpu` to use IGPU for monitor.
 - Ethernet
 - Onboard Audio (including digital audio)
 - Sleep/Wake
+- USB 3.1
-- USB 3.1 and Thunderbolt 3
+- Thunderbolt 3 (I tested with a USB Hub Type C)
-- iMessage
-- Facetime
+- iMessage and Facetime
 - Handoff
 - Bluetooth & Wi-Fi (via Broadcom adapter)
-- Airdrop
-- Continuity
+- Airdrop Continuity
 - ALL DRMs:
   - iTunes Movies (FairPlay 1.x)
   - Netflix (FairPlay 2.x/3.x)